edgedb/edgedb/doc/ref/schema/architecture.rst

 Link Inheritance
 ****************

-Link inheritance is similar to concept inheritance.
+Link inheritance is similar to concept and atom inheritance.

+Much like concepts links have an *is-a* hierarchy that can be defined via inheritance and used in queries:

 .. code-block:: eschema